ericchapman80/mycloud-restsdk-recovery-script/docs/IMPROVEMENT_TASKS.md

         - Account for file count and average size to estimate overhead from file operations.
         - Display estimated best-case and worst-case durations in the pre-flight report.

-## 4. Accurate Progress Reporting 🟡 **In Progress**
+## 4. Accurate Progress Reporting ✅ **Complete**
 - **User Story:** As a user, I want the script to report percentage completion accurately, including accounting for files not found in the database and any other skipped or errored files.
-    - **Implementation Approach:**
+    - **Implementation Approach (Final):**
-        - Track all files (copied, skipped, missing, errored) in progress calculations.
+        - All files (copied, skipped, errored) are tracked and reported in both log and console output.
-        - Update the progress bar or percentage after every file operation.
-        - Log and summarize skipped/missing/errored files in the final report.
+        - Progress and summary reporting includes counts for all categories, with robust end-of-run reconciliation (source, destination, copied, skipped, errored, processed).
+        - Skipped/problem files are logged and stored in the `skipped_files` table; already copied files are tracked in `copied_files`.
+        - The user receives periodic feedback during long operations (e.g., log regeneration), and the README contains detailed FAQ/database safety instructions.

 ## 5. Resumable/Checkpointed Transfers ✅ **Complete**
 - **User Story:** As a user, I want the script to be reliably re-runnable and able to resume from where it left off after interruptions (e.g., power loss), using a progress or checkpoint file.